Using the Command-line Interface

 the filtering options (packet types, OFDM streams and OFDM profiles), and

-the output settings (stop criteria, rolling file options and filenames).
+the output settings (stop criteria, rolling file options and paths).

 $ xra31-capture xra31_hostname --store capture.json